 Start with simple words like “cat” or “dog.”
 As you become more comfortable with the pen, you can practice more difficult words.

 Write Slowly and Be Patient

-The most important skill to practice when using a brush pen is writing slowly.
+Writing slowly is the most important skill to practice using a brush pen.

 It can be tempting to write quickly, but this will only result in sloppy letters.
 Instead, take your time and focus on making each letter as perfect as possible.